VaporumCoin/Vaporum-node-manager/README.md

-# Komodo Node Manager
+# Vaporum Node Manager

 ![](./images/komodo-node-manager-01.png)

 **NB!** This is a fork of [Bitcoin Node Manager](https://github.com/Mirobit/bitcoin-node-manager) project, modified for using with [Komodo](https://github.com/KomodoPlatform/komodo) daemon.

-Komodo Node Manager (KNM) is a lightweight dashboard and control system for your Komodo Node.
+Vaporum Node Manager (VNM) is a lightweight dashboard and control system for your Vaporum Node.

 Check out [ElextrumX Dashboard](https://github.com/Mirobit/electrumx-dashboard) if you run an Electrumx Server.